Close

 Interested in Crime Scene Investigation?

 A career in criminal justice can lead you to many roles along the path of crime scene investigation, from the front lines to evidence processing.
-If you’re interested in earning your online criminal justice degree, Campbellsville University offers three options, including an online A.S. in Criminal Justice, an online B.S. in Criminal Justice Administration and an online M.S. in Justice Studies.
+If you’re interested in earning your online criminal justice degree, Campbellsville University offers three options, including an online A.S. in Criminal Justice, an online B.S. in Criminal Justice Administration and an online M.S. in Criminal Justice.

 Sources